 Salter-Harris type IV fractures are relatively uncommon injuries that occur in children.
-They are intra-articular injuries in which the fracture extends through the epiphysis, across the physis and through the metaphysis.
-Salter-Harris fractures are a group childhood injuries where a fracture involves the physis.
+They are intra-articular injuries in which the fracture extends through the epiphysis, across the physis, and through the metaphysis.
+Salter-Harris fractures are a group of childhood injuries where a fracture involves the physis.

 Salter-Harris IV injuries typically have a poor prognosis due to interruption of the proliferative and reserve cartilage zones often leading to altered joint mechanics and functional impairment and as such orthopedic evaluation and subsequent operative intervention are often required 1,2.

-- lucent fracture line extending through metaphysis, across physis and into the epiphysis
+lucent fracture line extending through the metaphysis, across physis, and into the epiphysis

 CT may be helpful to further assess the nature of the fracture.
 This is particularly helpful in the distal tibia when the plain film can under-estimate the complexity and severity of a distal tibial injury.